 Beware of free water tests.
-Most of these companies test for less seven or eight water parameters such as pH, hardness, iron, hardness, chlorine and maybe a few others, but they really don’t provide any contaminant information at all – they just want to sell you their water treatment equipment.
-Don’t be fooled and don’t settle for anything less than a professional USEPA certified drinking water laboratory.
-To properly test your water, a laboratory needs testing equipment costing millions of dollars, equipment like the following:
+Most of these companies test for less seven or eight water parameters such as pH, hardness, iron, hardness, chlorine and maybe a few others, but they really don't provide any contaminant information at all - they just want to sell you their water treatment equipment.
+Don't be fooled and don't settle for anything less than a professional drinking water laboratory.
+To properly test your water, a laboratory needs testing equipment costing hundreds of thousands of dollars, equipment like the following:

 - Inductively Coupled Plasma Mass Spectrometry

 - Inductively Coupled Plasma Atomic Emission Spectrometry